savannahwashburn/CD_transcriptomics/README.md

-# Single cell RNA sequencing signatures of treatment naïve Crohn’s disease across the intestines
+# Crohn’s disease subtypes identified by single cell RNA-sequencing signatures across treatment naïve intestinal samples

 ## This project examines the variability of treatment naive Crohn's disease across donors and the small and large intestines using single-cell RNA sequencing.
 A clustering stability assessment workflow was developed to examine repeatability and robustness of clustering and downstream results.